Everything You Need To Know About Headboards

 In the 19th century, the Victorians exchanged comfortable padded headboards for durable iron ones.
 However, this fashion was short-lived due to the advent of the First World War, which halted the source of iron as they were channelled into the production of weapons.

 One of the most often recommended Feng Shui adjustments to your bedroom is having a solid headboard for your bed.
 It is believed that a headboard gives you the sense you have ‘a safe and strong mountain at your back as you sleep’.
 It is also said that a strong headboard creates a safe space for intimacy and connection.

 Feng Shui Master Consultant Alan Stirling said: ‘In feng shui terms, headboards exist to provide long-term security, stability and confidence in our daily lives.
 Having support behind us began when we lived in caves, and as such, is intrinsic to the human psyche.

 ‘Feng shui can define the best type of headboard according to colour, texture, position and sleeping direction.
 In fact, we can usually cure sleeping problems by adjusting one or more of these aspects.

-‘Generally speaking the best position for a headboard is against a solid wall, and the worst is probably when in line with the door.
-Also, placing a headboard against the same wall that contains the bedroom door usually causes arguments, as the supportive influences of the headboard is disturbed.’
+‘Generally speaking, the best position for a headboard is against a solid wall, and the worst is probably when in line with the door.
+Also, placing a headboard against the same wall that contains the bedroom door usually causes arguments, as the supportive influences of the headboard are disturbed.’